dictalabs/vscrawl-user-guide/docs/settings.md

 - **If you own an organization with other members**, you cannot delete your account until you transfer ownership or remove the other members first.
 - **Your administrator decides how much is removed.** The description above is what happens on the standard setting.
 Some installations are configured to close the account without removing anything, so that signing up again with the same email address brings you back to it, with your documents where you left them.
 If that matters to you, ask whoever runs your installation which way it is set.

+### If you stop using your account

+Some installations close accounts that nobody has signed in to for a long time.
+If yours does, **you are always warned by email first** — no account is ever closed without notice.

+The email is titled *"your account will be closed"* and tells you two things:

+- **how long the account has been unused**, and
+- **how many days you have left** to sign in and keep it.

+Signing in is all it takes.
+One sign-in resets the clock and the account is left alone; there is nothing to reply to and no form to fill in.

+!!! note ""
+    **The warning always arrives before the deadline, never on the same day.** The gap between the two is set by your administrator, and the email states it.

+If you do nothing, the account is closed on a later date.
+That removes your sign-in, your drafts and your saved signatures — exactly what deleting the account yourself would do, including the part that matters most:

+- **Documents you have already signed are not affected.** They are kept as evidence, and other people may rely on them.

+If you no longer want the account, you do not need to do anything.

+!!! tip ""
+    The same warning is written into your notifications inside the app, so if the email went to an address you no longer read, it is still on your account.
+    Whether your installation closes dormant accounts at all — and after how long — is up to your administrator; ask them if you need the exact periods.

 ### Your Privacy Rights

 You have rights over the personal information held about you, and most of them you can exercise yourself from this Settings page.